 - PCS 610: Transitional Justice

 - HHS 589D: Sikkim Study Abroad: Buddhism, Peace, and Postcolonial Paradox

-Jeremy A. Rinker is an Assistant Professor at the University of North Carolina Greensboro’s Department of Peace and Conflict Studies, where he is currently engaged in research that explores the intersections between peacebuilding, collective trauma, and systems of oppression.
+Jeremy A. Rinker is an Associate Professor at the University of North Carolina Greensboro’s Department of Peace and Conflict Studies, where he is currently engaged in research that explores the intersections between peacebuilding, collective trauma, and systems of oppression.
 Jeremy graduated with a Ph.D. from George Mason University’s Institute for Conflict Analysis and Resolution in 2009.
 His Masters is in Asian Religion from the University of Hawaii (2001).
 His Bachelor’s degree is from the University of Pittsburgh in Philosophy and Political Science (dual major, 1995).